Privacy Policy

 Transfers of Personal Data

 The Services are hosted and operated in the United States (“U.S.”) through UT and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside.
-The U.S. is not deemed by the European Commission as providing an adequate level of protection for Personal Data, and is not covered by a suitable framework or certification recognized by the relevant independent public data protection authority as providing an adequate level of protection for Personal Data.
+The U.S. is not deemed by the European Commission or the United Kingdom as providing an adequate level of protection for Personal Data, and is not covered by a suitable framework or certification recognized by the relevant independent public data protection authority as providing an adequate level of protection for Personal Data.
 If you do not wish for your Personal Data to be transferred to the U.S. or other jurisdictions, please do not submit your Personal Data to UT.
 By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to UT in the U.S. and will be hosted on U.S. servers, and you authorize UT to transfer, store and process your information to and in the U.S., and possibly other countries.
-We undertake that when we transfer EU Personal Data to a jurisdiction outside the EU, such as the U.S., we will follow and adhere to the European Commission’s Standard Contractual Clauses for the transfer of personal data to third countries, pursuant to Decision 2004/915/EC (the Standard Contractual Clauses, available at http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32004D0915&from=EN).
-If, in the future, there are alternative means of giving you equivalent protection to the GDPR when we transfer EU Personal Data outside the EU, United Kingdom, Lichtenstein, Norway or Iceland, for example, statutory codes of practice approved for our use, then we may use those methods instead.
+We undertake that when we transfer EU or UK Personal Data to a jurisdiction outside the EU or the UK, such as the U.S., to the extent applicable, we will follow and adhere to the European Commission’s Standard Contractual Clauses for the transfer of personal data to third countries, pursuant to Decision 2004/915/EC (the Standard Contractual Clauses, available at http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32004D0915&from=EN).
+If, in the future, there are alternative means of giving you equivalent protection to the GDPR when we transfer EU Personal Data outside the EU, United Kingdom, Liechtenstein, Norway or Iceland, for example, statutory codes of practice approved for our use, then we may use those methods instead.

 Changes to this Privacy Policy